-Tyre Monkey and Pedros are both popular options for changing bike tires.
-Tyre Monkey uses a foot scoop and a clip to remove and install tires, while Pedros uses a traditional tire lever design.
-The Pedros lever has a more curved shape with a hook on one end to remove the tire, and a flat end to help install it back onto the rim.
+Tyre Monkey and Pedros Tyre Levers are both popular options among cyclists for changing bike tires.
+Tyre Monkey uses a lever and a clip to remove and install tires, while Pedros Tyre Levers use a traditional tire lever design.
+The Pedros lever has a more curved shape with a lever on one end and a hook on the other to attach to spokes.

 Which one is easier to use?

-When it comes to ease of use, both Tyre Monkey and Pedros have their strengths.
-Tyre Monkey's foot scoop is easy to slide under the tire bead and the clip on the lever helps guide the tire back onto the rim.
-Pedros' curved shape allows for a smooth removal of the tire from the rim, while the flat end helps to push the tire back onto the rim.
-However, I found that Pedros required more force and skill to use effectively compared to the Tyre Monkey.
+When it comes to ease of use, both Tyre Monkey and Pedros Tyre Levers have their strengths.
+Tyre Monkey's lever is easy to scoop under the tire bead and the clip helps guide the tire back onto the rim.
+The curved shape on the Pedros levers allows for a smooth removal of the tire from the rim, while the hooks help to hold them in place while in use.
+However, I found that Pedros levers required more skill to use effectively compared to the Tyre Monkey.

 Which one is more effective in a workshop setting?

-In a workshop setting, both Tyre Monkey and Pedros are effective tools for changing bike tires.
-However, Pedros' curved shape can be difficult to use on certain rims and tires, which can slow down the process.
+In a workshop setting, both Tyre Monkey and Pedros Tyre Levers are effective tools for changing bike tires.
+However, the shape of Pedros levers can be difficult to use on certain rims and tires, which can slow down the process.
 Tyre Monkey's clip makes it easier to install tires back onto the rim, especially for tighter-fitting tires.

 Which one is more effective at the roadside?

-When it comes to changing tires on the go, both Tyre Monkey and Pedros are compact and easy to carry.
-However, Tyre Monkey's clip can be difficult to use with cold or numb fingers, whereas Pedros' traditional tire lever design can be easier to grip and use in these conditions.
+When it comes to changing tires on the go, both Tyre Monkey and Pedros Tyre Levers are compact and easy to carry.
+However, since you rely mostly on being able to apply pressure to Tyre Monkey, it can be difficult to use with cold or numb fingers, whilst the traditional tire lever design of Pedros levers can be easier to grip and use in these conditions.

 Which one is more compatible with different types of tires?

 Both Tyre Monkey and Pedros work well with a range of bike tyre types, including mountain and road bike tires.
-However, Pedros' curved shape can be more difficult to use with certain tire and rim combinations, especially tighter-fitting road bike tires.
+However, the curved shape of Pedros levers can be more difficult to use with certain tire and rim combinations, especially tighter-fitting road bike tires.

 How do they compare in size and weight?

-As we can see from the table above, Tyre Monkey and Pedros are similar in weight, but Pedros is slightly longer and thinner compared to Tyre Monkey's more compact design.
+As we can see from the table above, Tyre Monkey and Pedros are similar in weight, but the pair of Pedros levers are slightly longer and thinner compared to Tyre Monkey's more compact design.

 Which tool is the overall winner?

-Overall, both Tyre Monkey and Pedros have their strengths and weaknesses, but for me, the winner is Tyre Monkey.
-It's clip makes it easier to install tires back onto the rim, especially for tighter-fitting tires, and its compact design makes it easier to carry on the go.
-While Pedros has a traditional tire lever design, its curved shape can be difficult to use on certain rims and tires.
+Overall, both Tyre Monkey and Pedros Tyre Levers have their strengths and weaknesses, but for me, the winner is Tyre Monkey.
+Its clip makes it easier to install tires back onto the rim, especially for tighter-fitting tires, and its compact design makes it easier to carry on the go.
+While the traditional tire lever design of Pedros levers can be difficult to use on certain rims and tires.
 Therefore, for changing bike tires on both mountain and road bikes, go with Tyre Monkey.